France's new COVID-19 hospitalisations and ICU treatments rise sharply

 The country’s COVID-19 death toll was up by 445, at 73,494, the world’s seventh highest, versus a rise of 172 on Sunday.
 The seven-day moving average of new fatalities increased to 401, the highest since Dec.
 9.

-Reporting by Benoit Van Overstraeten; Editing by Hugh Lawson and Philippa Fletcher
+Reporting by Benoit Van Overstraeten; Editing by Hugh Lawson, Philippa Fletcher and Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.